Lp(a) Diagnosis and Care Banner

 • You have a family history of early cardiovascular disease – heart attack, stroke, poor circulation in your legs

-Approximately 30% of people with familial hypercholesterolemia also have high Lp(a).
+Approximately 30% of people with familial hypercholesterolemia (FH) also have high Lp(a).
 Therefore, anyone with FH should get an Lp(a) test.
 Learn more about the links between FH and lipoprotein(a) here.

 Understanding an Lp(a) Diagnosis: Gail’s Story